 - Do it Yourself: If you know basic HTML and CSS, you can literally build your own website today.
-But you don’t have to know how to code to do-it-yourself.
+But you don’t have to know how to code to do it yourself.
 WordPress is damn easy to learn as well.
-All you have to do is install the software on your server, then login to your dashboard and find a relevant theme.
+All you have to do is install the software on your server, then log in to your dashboard and find a relevant theme.
 The platform is user-friendly and includes suggestions per industry.

 Similarly, there are a lot of content management systems and software that you can use to build a website easily.
 Some amazing tools like SquareSpace.com, Webnode.com, Wix.com, and a host of others are handy.

 They also have a wide variety of templates for different industries and fields that you can choose from.
-If you decide to design it yourself, make sure to keep the overall look of your site representative of your brand and targeted to your audience.
+If you decide to design it yourself, make sure to keep the overall look of the site representative of your brand and targeted to your audience.
 Use text and graphics in color schemes that are similar or match very well with your logo.
 Strategy is just as important to the design of your site as your content.

 Of course, these tools cost money (between $0 – $60/month)—but nothing close to what you’d pay if you hire a web development agency or freelance website developer.